 While the four largest immigrant groups to settle in the Minneapolis-St. Paul area are Germans, Norwegians, Irish and Swedes, the flavors of the Twin Cities today extend far beyond northern Europe.

-“For years, what used to be called fly-over country is now a national trendsetter not only in the contemporary dining scene, but also when it comes to tasting globally inspired foods,” says Andrew Zimmern, the Minnesota-based chef, author and host of Travel Channel’s “Bizarre Foods with Andrew Zimmern.”
+“For years, what used to be called fly-over country is now a national trendsetter not only in the contemporary dining scene, but also when it comes to tasting globally inspired foods,” says Andrew Zimmern, the Minnesota-based chef, author and host of Travel Channel’s “Bizarre Foods.”

 The Twin Cities offer thousands of dining options that vary from the Jucy Lucy hamburger at Matt’s Bar and the walleye sandwich at Tavern on Grand to high-end hot spots like Sea Change at the Guthrie Theater and The Lexington in St. Paul.
 Lefse, German sausages, Irish stews and other northern European dishes have all influenced local dining, but the Twin Cities restaurant scene is incredibly diverse and authentic, with something for every taste and budget.